thomas-fossati/draft-cca-endorsements/draft-ydb-rats-cca-endorsements.md

 ## Arm CCA Platform Endorsements

-There are three types of CCA Platform Endorsements:
+There are two types of CCA Platform Endorsements:

 * Reference Values ({{sec-ref-values}}), i.e., measurements of the CCA Platform firmware.
 * Attestation Verification Claims ({{sec-keys}}), i.e., cryptographic keys that can be used to verify signed attestation token produced by the CCA platform, along with the identifiers that bind the keys to their platform instances.